A man who usually moans that ‘you can’t joke about anything these days’ is begging you to stop making a joke he personally doesn’t like.

 “It’s DISCUSTING!” confirmed Williams, speaking as he would type.

-“The man JUST DIED.
-Show some respect, even if you didn’t respect him, or particularly like him, which you SHOULD.
+“The woman DIED.
+Show some respect, even if you don’t respect her, or particularly like her, which you absolutely SHOULD.
 Everybody should respect and like the same people as me.

 “You should take this down.
 I don’t like this joke, so you should take it down.
 That’s how the world should work.